Qualitative Vs. Quantitative Research

 In the earlier article, we have developed an understanding of types of research.
 The previous article also consists of information about Qualitative and Quantitative research.
 Now in this article, we will explore the difference between Qualitative and Quantitative research.

+Quantitative research deals with numbers and statistics while gathering and evaluating data, whereas qualitative research deals with words and meanings.
+Both are necessary for acquiring various types of knowledge.
 Before knowing the difference between qualitative and Quantitative research, you need to first understand the meaning of both.

 What is Quantitative Research?

 Quantitative research is a type of investigation which is performed for gathering numerical data related to the topic.
 Such type of researches is mainly executed for the collection of hard facts that is numbers.

 You have performed an investigation for identifying the average height of cricket players in the Indian.
 You can arrange a survey for gathering information.
 By making the call to every player you can accumulate information about their heights.